thomasdavis/blah/packages/cli/README.md

-## GETTING LISA STARTED

-- i need to make sure there is an up to date cli that works
-- I need it to be configured to point at her valtown
-- write instructions on to install

 # @blah/cli - Barely Logical Agent Host

 A CLI tool for working with the Model Context Protocol (MCP) to create and test AI tools.